gregvissing/frontrowgreg-blog/src/posts/end-of-year-review-good-riddance-2020.md

   - year end review
 ---
 As I sit back and reflect on the year that was 2020, I can't help but feel like I was on the longest and tallest roller coaster.
 It was full of ups, downs, and moments where my stomach felt like it was in a knot.

+From a personal perspective, it's been stressful on my wife and I getting our kids through at-home learning.
+It's been a tag-team effort getting them to stay focused and complete everything.
+All in all, I'm proud of them for how they handled it in stride and still doing great in school.
+During this pandemic, I've gained a new appreciation for what teachers do and the work required to keep the kids focused and eager to learn new things.